zoonderkins/blahdns/README.md

 * If you are developer using those services, both are blocked by default.
 `data.mob.com, google-analytics, googleadservices, amazon-adsystem, crashlytics.com analytics.yahoo, doubleclick.net, hm.baidu.com, etc.. `

-* Futureplan
- * - [ ] develop an API for each server monitor if resolver is down.

 * Germany and Japan server certs both renewed at August 2, 2019 🥳

 * Japan & Germany server has been reinstall and Japan server updated to Vultr High frequency VPS for faster speed at August 2, 2019 🥳